knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 ### Verify that event is received by helloworld-go app

-Helloworld-go app logs the context and the msg of this event, and replies back with another event.
+The Helloworld-go app logs the context and the msg of the event you created earlier, and replies with another event.

 1. Display helloworld-go app logs